 Status: Open, assigned, closed

-When user click on task, below data will be displayed.
+When user clicks on task, the below data will be displayed.

 Task Type: Type of task defined in task and notification section.

 Assign Task: This option will be displayed only of task isn’t assigned to anyone.
 This will display list of users within the user team to assign the task.